KonradStanski/androidAutomate/README.md

 #### Searching for an app:
 - Choose Search Application
-- Provide a search criteria term like you would with grep (it's using grep on the output of the list applications output)
+- Provide a search criteria term like you would with grep (Internaly it is just grep on the output of the list applications output)